MWarrenAI/PySQLLiteCustomers/README.md

   - By First Name
   - By Last Name
   - By Email
-- Allows User to Reset or Create the Database
+- Allows User to Reset the Database
 - Exits the Program

 [Back to Top](#SQLLitePyProject)